sodascience/awesome-citizen-science-nl/README.md

 ## Contacts

-This list of open science projects is curated and maintained by the [ODISSEI Social Data Science (SoDa)](https://odissei-data.nl/nl/soda/) team.
+This list of open science projects is curated by [Annemarie Timmers](https://nl.linkedin.com/in/annemarie-timmers-35381613a) (Utrecht University) and maintained by the [ODISSEI Social Data Science
+(SoDa)](https://odissei-data.nl/nl/soda/) team.

 <img src="docs/img/readme-soda-logo.png" width="250px"></img>